 - Units in a fund which invests in companies on your behalf

-In sharp contrast, £1,000 placed in a 2% savings account for the same period would have only grown to £1,148.
+Meanwhile, £1,000 placed in a best buy 2% savings account for the same period would have only grown to £1,148.

 But what about the risks?

-The price of any share may fall tomorrow.
-The value of a listed company fluctuates daily, resulting in good news on some days and bad news on others.
+The price of any share could fall tomorrow.
+Share prices fluctuate daily, resulting in good news for investors on some days and bad news on others.
 Even for seasoned investors, this can be difficult to stomach.

-This risk becomes apparent in the most dramatic fashion when a rare stock market crash occurs, in which shares lose a significant fraction of their value in a single day.
-For example, on 6 November 2008 during the height of the Financial Crisis, the FTSE 100 fell by 5.7%.
+This risk transforms into a dramatic headline when rare stock market crashes occur.
+This is when shares lose a significant fraction of their value over a handful of days.
+For example, on 6 November 2008 during the height of the Financial Crisis, the FTSE 100 fell by 5.7% in a single day.